john-sth/posts-dashboard/README.md

 - for a quick and easy overview which posts perform well, 2 graphs have been added
 - first graph displays in a bar chart the ratio of dislikes, likes and views for all posts
 - second displays the total likes and dislikes for all tags
+- a table was added for general overview of the details for the posts

+### 4. jump to full text with "Read More"

+- read more opens the blog post in a separate view, for details and statistics

 - https://codepen.io/recodenow/pen/bqpzBE